Why Study French?

 Minor in French

-The minor in French requires five courses beyond FR 114.
-These will normally include FR 153 (Intermediate French), FR 200 (Advanced French), FR 202 (Introduction to French Literature), FR 204 (Contemporary France), FR 206 (French Cultural Traditions), and FR 157 and FR 207 (Summer Program in Rennes).
+The minor in French requires five courses beyond first-year French.
+These will normally include FR 153 (Intermediate French), FR 200 (Advanced French), FR 202 (Introduction to French Literature), FR 204 (Contemporary France), and FR 157 and FR 207 (Summer Program in Rennes), or another 200-level course.
 With permission of the undergraduate advisor, another 200-level course may be substituted for one of the above.
 All courses you intend to count toward the minor must be approved by the undergraduate advisor.

 Prizes for Excellence in French